therealnagia/twitchbanfromlist/README.md

 Very hacked together but "simple" way of using AHK to ban a bunch of identified bot accounts, You can even run it before stream to make sure that you have the latest ban list (if you trust the list below)

+### CAUTION:
+- While there are many happy people that have used this script, PLEASE USE THIS SCRIPT AT YOUR OWN RISK
+- Per [Isssue #15](https://github.com/therealnagia/twitchbanfromlist/issues/15), some users report experiencing temporary shadow bans from using this script with lists that are very large.
+- This script will be reworked to add more safety options in the near future.

 ### Features:
 	* Ban from list with F12 Key
 	* Block from list with F11 Key